ModelOriented/EMMA/EMMA_package/EMMA/README.md

 Evaluation of Methods for dealing with Missing data in Machine Learning algorithms

 # Motivation
-EMMA is mlr3 extensions create to help dealing with missing data.
+Package is mlr3 extensions create to help dealing with missing data.
 More about EMMA can be read here: [Imputing missing data in mlr3 with EMMA](https://medium.com/responsibleml/imputing-missing-data-with-emma-ed4cbc27510c).

 # Installation
 EMMA can be install using
 ```
 devtools::install_github("https://github.com/jjanborowka/EMMA/", subdir = "EMMA_package/EMMA")
 ```
-EMMA is not yet available on CRAN.
+Package is not yet available on CRAN.

 # Example
 EMMA working example using mlr3